atalatlae/MiscClass/README.md

 # MiscClass
-A set of different PHP classes for different purposes
+A set of PHP classes for different purposes